benbuzz790/bots/README.md

 The bots library provides a structured interface for working with such agents, aiming to make LLM tools more convenient, accessible, and sharable for developers and researchers.

-## Foundation (bots.foundation)
+## Core Elements

-The core of the Bots library is built on a robust foundation:
+1. **The 'bot' Abstraction**
+   - Simple primary interface: `bot.respond()`, with supporting operations `add_tool(s)`, `save()`, `load()`, and `chat()`
+   - Abstract base classes for wrapping LLM API interfaces into a unified 'bot' interface
+   - Pre-built implementations for ChatGPT and Anthropic bots
+   - Complete bot portability - save and share bots with their full context and tools

+2. **Automatic Function to Tool Conversion**
    - Tool handling capabilities - any well-structured Python function can be used by a bot
-- Simple primary interface: `bot.respond()`, with supporting operations `add_tool(s)`, `save()`, `load()`, and `chat()`
-- Tree-based conversation management:
+   - Standardized tool requirements:
+     - Clear docstrings with usage instructions
+     - Consistent error handling
+     - Predictable return formats
+     - Self-contained with explicit dependencies

+3. **Tree-based Conversations**
    - Implements a linked tree structure for conversation histories
    - Allows branching conversations and exploring multiple dialogue paths
    - Efficiently manages context by only sending path to root
    - Enables saving and loading specific conversation states

-- Abstract base classes for wrapping LLM API interfaces into a unified 'bot' interface
+4. **Functional Prompting**
+   - Core operations: chain(), branch(), tree_of_thought()
+   - Composable patterns for complex tasks
+   - Iteration control (prompt_while, chain_while)
-- Pre-built implementations for ChatGPT and Anthropic bots
+   - Support for parallel exploration
-- Complete bot portability - save and share bots with their full context and tools
+   - Parallel execution functions:
+     - par_branch() - Like branch() but processes in parallel
+     - par_branch_while() - Like branch_while() but processes in parallel
+     - par_dispatch() - Run any functional prompt across multiple bots in parallel

 ## Key Features

-1. **Auto Terminal (bots.dev.auto_terminal)**
+1. **Pre-built Code Tools**
+   - Built-in tools for:
+     - File operations (read, write, modify)
+     - Code manipulation
+     - GitHub integration
+     - Terminal operations
+   - Tool portability and preservation

+2. **Auto Terminal**
    ```bash
    python -m bots.dev.auto_terminal
    ```